Elucidation/Barnes-Hut-Tree-N-body-Implementation-in-HTML-Js/README.markdown

 With Barnes-Hut tree calcualtions, it'll be `O(nlogn)`.

-With a low number of bodies N < 50 or so, a slightly streamlined brute force is more efficient than a Barnes-Hut tree, but as N increases, the efficiency increases dramatically (90-99%).
+With a low number of bodies N < 50 or so, a slightly streamlined brute force is more efficient than a Barnes-Hut tree, but as N increases, the efficiency increases dramatically:
+With Theta = 0.5, roughly 50% gain for N < 500, 80% for N < 1000, reaching up to 90% beyond.

 With 10k bodies it takes around 0.5~0.8 seconds to compute a step, and 0.1-0.3 seconds to display it on the canvas.

 How `index.html` looks: